Atlantic Coast Conference men's basketball: History

 Partly to counter Case's personality, as well as the dominant success of his program, North Carolina convinced St. John's head coach Frank McGuire to come to Chapel Hill in 1952.
 McGuire knew that largely due to Case's influence, basketball was now the major high school athletic event of the region, unlike football in the South.
 He not only tapped the growing market of high school talent in North Carolina, but also brought several recruits from his home territory in New York City as well.
 Case and McGuire literally invented a rivalry.
 Both men realized the benefits created through a rivalry between them.
 It brought more national attention to both of their programs and increased fan support on both sides.
 For this reason, they often exchanged verbal jabs at each other in public, while maintaining a secret working relationship in private.

 After State was slapped with crippling NCAA sanctions before the 1956–57 season, McGuire's North Carolina team stepped into the breach and delivered the ACC its first national championship.
 During the Tar Heels' championship run, Greensboro entrepreneur Castleman D. Chesley noticed the popularity that it generated.
 He hastily cobbled together a five-station television network to broadcast the Final Four.
 That network began broadcasting regular season ACC games the following season.
 From that point on, ACC basketball gained large popularity.
 Chesley's network continued until Metrosports took it over in 1981, handing it to Raycom Sports took it over in 1982; it was the direct ancestor of today's ACC Network.

 Scheduling partners

-The table below lists each school's permanent men's basketball only scheduling partners after expansion in 2013 and the replacement of Maryland by Louisville in 2014.
+The table below lists each school's permanent men's basketball only scheduling partners after expansion in 2024.